 - Your level of physical activity is less than 30 minutes on most days.

-- You are overweight by 20 pounds or more for your height or build.
+- You have a high BMI or are overweight by 20 pounds or more.

 - You have diabetes, a fasting blood sugar of 126 mg/dL or greater, or you need medicine to control blood sugar.